top of page

 On the other hand, on days when I've worked late the night before, it seems impossible to drag myself out of bed (especially in the cold dark winter mornings) an hour earlier than I would have to if I would just forego my workout.
 On those same days, when I convince myself at 5:00 am that I will just work out after work instead, it also seems impossible to muster up the energy after a long day of work to make my way to the basement for a workout, especially considering my to-do list for the evening that still looms over me.
 No matter how good I know it feels, it seems that there are some days that are always a struggle to make myself follow through.
 And this is not even considering the completely defeating nature of injuries, especially ones that are persistent despite having put hours and hours and tons of money into seeing various health professionals.

 That being said, there are still many things we don't know.
-For example, while we know that people with mental illness, especially depression, are more likely to be highly sedentary (i.e., spend a lot of time sitting around), what we don't know is what came first - the sitting around or the depression?
+For example, while we know that people with mental illness, especially depression, are more likely to be highly sedentary (i.e., spend a lot of time sitting), what we don't know is what came first - the sitting or the depression?
 It's a bit of a chicken or the egg problem.
-Was already having a highly sedentary lifestyle one of the factors that contributed to the start or increase in depressive symptoms or did depressive symptoms cause an individual to become highly sedentary?
-Further, if exercise might be an effective treatment for (at least some people's) depression, how on earth do we make exercise accessible enough and support the person enough that exercise is feasible?
+Was already having a highly sedentary lifestyle one of the factors that contributed to the start of or an increase in depressive symptoms or did depressive symptoms cause an individual to become highly sedentary?
+Further, if exercise might be an effective treatment for (at least some people's) depression, how do we make exercise accessible enough and support the person enough that exercise is feasible?
 Anyone who has struggled with depression knows how much more difficult it is to start new activities, especially those that require a lot of energy, when you're feeling depressed.
-And as I've already explored, we're all familiar with the but-I-could-just-sleep-an-hour-longer-instead internal battle when it comes to exercise, so imagine how much harder that internal battle is when you add the voice of depression to the mix!!
+And as I've already explored, we're all familiar with the but-I-could-just-sleep-an-hour-longer-instead internal battle when it comes to exercise, so imagine how much harder that internal battle is when you add the voice of depression to the mix!
 I envision exercise classes that are tailored to those with depression and therapy that might incorporate some activity, but there's a lot of research to be done and heads to be put together to come up with some creative and effective solutions.

 Interested in further reading/information on the subject?